dreipol/codestyle/README.md

 #### Macros
 - reformat_and_save: Rearranges, reformats and organizes imports, then saves the file

+### AppCode
+appcode.jar

+#### Formatting
+- Spaces instead of tabs
+- Code Arrangement
+- Method and Field arrangement

+#### Macros
+- reformat_and_save: Reformats, indents and organizes imports, then saves the file

 # commit hooks

 ## prepare-commit-msg
 Prefixes your git commit message with the name of the current branch.
 You can link the script by executing the following commands:
 ```
 chmod a+x ~/Documents/Repositories/codestyle/git-templates/hooks/prepare-commit-msg
 mkdir ~/Documents/Repositories/[REPOSITORY]/.git/hooks
 ln -s  ~/Documents/Repositories/codestyle/git-templates/hooks/prepare-commit-msg ~/Documents/Repositories/[REPOSITORY]/.git/hooks/prepare-commit-msg
 ```